 Note: Old email aliases are retired but will still work for receiving email.

-Shared mailbox owners are required to supply a mobile phone number that they have access to and to be the primary point of contact for the National Administration Service to liaise with if, for example, another user in their organisation forgets their password and is unable to answer their security questions and they do not have a mobile phone number that can be used as part of the authentication process.
+Shared mailbox owners are required to supply a mobile phone number that they have access to and to be the primary point of contact for the National Administration Service to liaise with if, for example, another user in their organisation forgets their password and is unable to remember their user account secret, and they do not have a mobile phone number that can be used as part of the authentication process.